 Attendance, absence and exclusions are closely monitored.
 All staff are informed as part of their induction about the procedure for reporting and taking action when children do not arrive for school and/or do not attend regularly.
-The DSL will monitor unauthorised absence and take appropriate action including notifying the local authority, particularly where children go missing repeatedly and/or are missing for periods during the school day.
+The DSL will monitor unauthorised absence and take appropriate action including notifying the local authority, particularly where children are absent repeatedly and/or are missing for periods during the school day.

-We will always follow up with parents/carers when pupils are not at school.
+We will always follow up by XXXX at the latest with parents/carers when pupils are not at school.
 This means we need to have at least two up to date emergency contact numbers, one of which will ideally be for a trusted relative, neighbour or family friend in the event of an emergency that incapacitates a parent/carer to the extent they are unable to make contact with the school or take a call from the school.
 This will also enable the school to make sure help is provided in a situation where children are at home unsupervised because parents/carers are unwell; or there is a serious incident on the way to school.
 Parents are therefore asked to update the school as soon as possible if their nominated emergency contact numbers change.

-We follow the DfE legal requirements for schools in respect of recording and reporting of children who leave school without any known destination.
+In order to reduce the risk of children missing education, we follow the DfE legal requirements for schools in respect of recording and reporting of children who leave school without any known destination.